 Are websites old news?
-With LinkedIn, Facebook and countless other social media sites offering free pages for companies, it can seem like a no brainer to ditch the corporate site and just embrace the new platforms available.
-LinkedIn has 128 million users in the US alone and Facebook has 1.13 billion active users every day, so why not just go where the people are?
+Why bother with a website for recruiting?
+LinkedIn, Facebook and countless other social media sites offer free pages for companies; therefore, it can seem like a no brainer to ditch the corporate site and just embrace the new platforms available.
+LinkedIn has 128 million users in the US alone.
+Facebook has 1.13 billion active users every day.
+So why not just go where the people are?

 Social Media is an important part of any company’s online strategy, but it can’t do the heavy lifting.
 Below are just a few of the reasons that a corporate website is more important than ever in today’s digital age: